apache/maven-site/content/markdown/faq-unoffical.md

 Then `$myproperty=propertyvalue`

-### How do replace `<attainGoal>` from m1 in m2?
+### How do I replace `<attainGoal>` from Maven 1 in Maven 2?

-I want to build a plugin with multiple goal, some goal might be aliases and call other goals.
-How do I do that in m2?
+I want to build a plugin with multiple goals.
+Some goals might be aliases and call other goals.
+How do I do that in Maven?

-### Maven Open Source!
-How do I download the source code?

-I've seen the [link to the source code](https://svn.apache.org/repos/asf/maven/components/trunk/), but what is the easy way to download the source code.
-I can't find all the answers I need to understand in the documentation (need more! so it will be useful to get the source code locally to be able to do search etc...

-I've just found the answer [svn anonymous access](https://maven.apache.org/source-repository.html);

 ### Why do I get `java.lang.NoClassDefFoundError: org/codehaus/classworlds/Launcher` when I try to execute Maven?

 This sometimes happens when `$M2_HOME` is not the same as your `$PATH`.
 That is, when `which mvn` does not match `$ M2_HOME/bin/mvn`.

-### How to encrypt a secure password that includes an Ampersand
+### How to encrypt a secure password that includes an ampersand

 If you want to `mvn --encrypt-password` a password with an ampersand you will get an error, e.g.
 `mvn --encrypt-password test&Password`
-On the one hand the ampersand has to be encoded as entity with "&amp;".
-On the other hand the ampersand has to be escaped for the command line.
+On the one hand, the ampersand has to be encoded as "&amp;".
+On the other hand, the ampersand has to be escaped for the command line.
-Result would be `mvn --encrypt-password test &Password` Also a dollar sign ("$") has to be escaped for the command line.
+The result would be `mvn --encrypt-password test &Password` Also a dollar sign ("$") has to be escaped for the command line.